hsangrento/retrieve-mail/README.md

 ---

 # Project Setup
-⚠️ This project only it only works on MacOS, if you want it to work on Windows, you can develop the project.
+⚠️ This project only it only works on MacOS, if you want it to work on Windows, you can develop the project..

 If you do not have a <a href="https://learn.microsoft.com/tr-tr/dotnet/core/install/macos">dotnet</a>, you must download it.